LusciousBeans/c8r_ahk/README.md

 3\.
 System setup

-You do not really have to touch the 'scripts' folder, but that's where the scripts will be stored.
+The 'scripts' folder contains all the AHK scripts you need.
+Do **NOT** touch them or the folder.
 Double-click on any of them to activate them.
 On the system tray, you can exit out any scripts that you don't want anymore.